-The best advice I can give you is to establish good sleep habits before you travel with your baby or toddler.
+The best advice I can give you is to establish good sleep routines and habits before you travel with your baby or toddler.

 Traveling will likely throw a wrench in the sleep system, so make sure that system is very solid before venturing out.